DSC-SPIDAL/harp/website/content/docs/examples/nn.md

 ## PARALLEL DESIGN

-* What are the model?
-What kind of data structure?
+* What is the model?
+What kind of data structure is applicable?

     Weights matrices, including the biases for each node, between each adjacent layers are the model in neural network.
 It is a vector of double matrix.

-* What are the characteristics of the data dependency in model update computation, can updates run concurrently?
+* What are the characteristics of the data dependency in model update computation?
+Can updates run concurrently?

     In the core model update computation in BP training algorithm, each data point, or a minibatch, should access all the model, compute gradients and update model layer by layer from the output layer back to the input layer.

     The nodes in the same layer can be updated in parallel without conflicts, but there are dependency between the layers.
 But generally, it is not easy to utilize these network structure related parallelism.

-* which kind of parallelism scheme is suitable, data parallelism or model parallelism?
+* Which kind of parallelism scheme is suitable, data parallelism or model parallelism?

     Data parallelism can be used, i.e., calculating different data points in parallel.

     No model parallelism, each node get one replica of the whole model, which updates locally in parallel, and then synchronizes and averages when local computation all finish.

-* which collective communication operations is suitable to synchronize model?
+* which collective communication operation is suitable to synchronize the model?

     Synchronize replicas of the model by allreduce is an simple solution.